Display Star Ratings in Google Organic Search Results

 We'll cover the following topics:

-In Europe, Mother's Day often occurs in the first half of the calendar year.
+In Europe, Mother's Day most often occurs in the first half of the calendar year.
 However, depending on the country, this ranges from February (in Norway) to June (in Luxembourg).

-Here are the different Mother's Day dates across Europe in 2024:
+Here are the different Mother's Day dates across Europe in 2025:

 There are even more Mother's Days around the world.
 For a complete list, check this Wikipedia page.